The ultimate guide to landing pages

 Of course, the content you choose is one of the biggest factors in determining how your audience will respond and how your page will convert.
 When we consult on how to create a landing page, we emphasize the importance of customized and branded design, copy, and content.

 Need help customizing your landing page?
 Here are some resources to get you started:

 The content you choose and how you arrange it on the page should push your visitors toward a single point of conversion (aka the offer).
 This means you want to create a landing page centered around a single call to action (CTA).

 Looking to generate leads with your landing page?
 Offer a lead magnet in exchange for an email address.
 Want to increase revenue and sell your product or service?
-Include a checkout right on your landing page or within your Leadbox (pop-up form).
+Include a checkout form right on your landing page or within your pop-up box.

 Keep in mind that your landing page and traffic source need to be carefully aligned and consistent in order to reassure visitors that they’re on the right path.
 This is known as the post-click experience.
 A cohesive, consistent campaign conveys that your brand is credible and trustworthy.
 Each touchpoint along that campaign journey is ultimately leading up to the conversion that takes place on your landing page.